negrt/ProductPurchases/README.md

 * Understanding Preorder, Inorder, Postorder algorithms

 # More
-A static library.
+A library.
+Manual test in main.
+Coding automated test.
 Manual test possible.
-Coding automated test.
+No errors.